-Our North Carolina Wine Travel Guide shares a brief history of the state's wine country, terroir, where to sip, where to stay, and things to do beyond the vines.
+Our North Carolina Wine Travel Guide shares a brief history of the state’s wine country, terroir, where to sip, stay and things to do beyond the vines.

 While North Carolina’s official beverage is milk, it is best known for its adult beverage scene including incredible craft ciders, distillers, breweries, and nearly 200 wineries.
 There is a lot to sip in when visiting North Carolina!

 The main two areas for visiting NC wine country include Ashville and Lexington.
 North Carolina boasts at least seven dedicated wine trails designed specifically for visitors to explore wine country with tasting room stops and predetermined, sequential trails winding through NC’s wine regions.

 North Carolina is predominantly a humid subtropical and maritime climate with lush rain forests in the highlands and windy coastal plains along the Atlantic coast.
 The peak season for visiting NC wine country is August – October given it is harvest.
 This will be the most expensive and crowded time of year for a wine country vacation BUT maybe the most unique and memorable.
 Spring is also a perfect time to visit given the mild weather and budding vines (March-May).

 North Carolina has always been an agriculture haven, when it comes to viticulture, it continues to grow.
 The most recent AVA in North Carolina – Crest of the Blue Ridge Henderson County – was established in 2019.
 When it comes to wine in North Caroline, the state is divided into three wine regions consisting of 200 wineries and six designated AVAs.